4S1ght/Soybean/README.md

 ])
 ```

-Additionally, for string parameters that support dynamic values with the use of `symbols` string templates can be used instead:
+Additionally, for string parameters that support dynamic values with the use of `symbols`, string templates can be used instead:
 ```ts
 group([
     // Set a "my-dir" variable.